 With the 2020 census revealing that Washington’s population has grown 14.6% since 2010, the question of how to plan our cities in a way that accommodates growth while addressing some of the biggest social and environmental crises facing our state remains as pertinent as ever.
 Growth will need to occur, and so long as this loophole exists, there will be people who exploit it for irresponsible development on lands that we desperately need to protect.

-To learn more about what the vesting loophole looks like in practice and the impacts that it has had on our state, stay tuned for the second installment of this three-part series.
+To learn more about what the illegal growth loophole looks like in practice and the impacts that it has had on our state, stay tuned for the second installment of this three-part series.

-For a more in-depth look on the vesting loophole and its impact on the GMA, check out the Washington League of Women Voters 2017 report.
+For a more in-depth look on the illegal growth loophole and its impact on the GMA, check out the Washington League of Women Voters 2017 report.